-In 2001, Bahrain passed its first anti-money laundering law (Legislative Decree \mathbb{N} (4) of 2001).
+In 2001, Bahrain passed its first anti-money laundering law (Legislative Decree No (4) of 2001).
 Bahrain has formulated national anti-money laundering ("AML") and combating the financing of terrorism ("CFT") policies and strategies to mitigate existing and evolving money laundering and terrorism financing risks.
 Bahrain is a member of the Financial Action Task Force (the "FATF"), an anti-money laundering and anti-terrorism financing association which also includes the 29 OECD countries, through Bahrain's membership of the GCC.
 Bahrain is also a founding member of the regional MENAFATF and has hosted its secretariat since 2004.

-In order to achieve consistency with international standards, a number of AML and CFT laws and regulations have been introduced, including: (i) Legislative Decree \mathbb{N}{2} (4) of 2001 with respect to the prevention and prohibition of money laundering; (ii) Law \mathbb{N}{2} 54 of 2006, which amended certain provisions of the 2001 decree to incorporate FATF's recommendations concerning the financing of terrorism; (iii) Legislative Law \mathbb{N}{2} (25) of 2013, which further amended certain provisions of the 2001 decree to reflect new FATF recommendations introduced in 2012; (iv) Decree Law \mathbb{N}{2} (36) of 2017, which further incorporated AML and CFT provisions in line with the international standards; (v) Decree Law \mathbb{N}{2}

-(57) of 2018, which further amended the 2001 decree; and (vi) Decree Law No (29) of 2020, which introduced further amendments to the 2001 decree.
+In order to achieve consistency with international standards, a number of AML and CFT laws and regulations have been introduced, including: (i) Legislative Decree No (4) of 2001 with respect to the prevention and prohibition of money laundering; (ii) Law No 54 of 2006, which amended certain provisions of the 2001 decree to incorporate FATF's recommendations concerning the financing of terrorism; (iii) Legislative Law No (25) of 2013, which further amended certain provisions of the 2001 decree to reflect new FATF recommendations introduced in 2012; (iv) Decree Law No (36) of 2017, which further incorporated AML and CFT provisions in line with the international standards; (v) Decree Law No (57) of 2018, which further amended the 2001 decree; and (vi) Decree Law No (29) of 2020, which introduced further amendments to the 2001 decree.

-Supervisory authorities in the Kingdom have formulated and mandated additional rules, regulations and guidelines to be followed by their respective reporting entities.
+Supervisory authorities in Bahrain have formulated and mandated additional rules, regulations and guidelines to be followed by their respective reporting entities.
 The CBB is the financial institutions' supervisory and regulatory authority in accordance with Article (39) of the CBB Law.
-The CBB monitors licensees' compliance with applicable AML/CFT laws and the Financial Crime Module of the CBB Rulebook where the CBB sets clear guidelines and requirements for all licensees in accordance with the FATF 40 Recommendations.
+The CBB monitors licensees' compliance with applicable AML/CFT laws and the Financial Crime Module of the relevant CBB Rulebook where the CBB sets clear guidelines and requirements for all licensees in accordance with the FATF 40 Recommendations.
 It is a requirement that all CBB licensees undertake risk assessments on a regular basis to identify and mitigate money laundering and terrorism financing risks to their institution based on the nature and size of their business.
 The Compliance Directorate of the CBB is tasked with leading AML/CFT efforts in the financial sector.